naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 %Jewel Woman crosses her arms and draws her gaze to her foot, tapping it as she thought on his words.

-JewelNeutral: How long were you both watching the television for?
+Jewel: How long were you both watching the television for?

-PlugNeutral: Ah!
+Plug: Ah!
 Since ze last time you spoke to moi!

 JewelAnnoyed: ...You mean to tell me you both have been in here mindlessly watching television for a whole day?